ks-zealot/ks-zealot.github.io/README.md

 ## What is the goal of the project?

- To achieve this, I decided to make a remake of Warcraft.
+ To achieve this, I decided to rebuild  Warcraft engine inside  Unreal.

+ Firstly, opensource remake of classic game engines, such as OpenMW or Doom port, always make a great boost for modding community.

-Firstly, a remake of Warcraft on modern technologies is urgently needed by the gaming community, this can be seen from its reaction to Warcraft Reforged.
+Secondly, a remake of Warcraft on modern technologies is urgently needed by the gaming community, this can be seen from its reaction to Warcraft Reforged.

-Secondly, when buying Warcraft, people bought WorldEditor, an extremely powerful and flexible tool, allowing you to use hundreds of high-quality models that come with Warcraft, make your own maps, campaigns, and even invent your own genres.
+Thirdly, when buying Warcraft, people bought WorldEditor, an extremely powerful and flexible tool, allowing you to use hundreds of high-quality models that come with Warcraft, make your own maps, campaigns, and even invent your own genres.

 For example, the genres of Tower Defense and even the famous Dota were invented in WorldEditor.
 It was WorldEditor that opened the way to gamedev for many hundreds of people.